Bankhaus Reuschel & Co.

 Bankhaus Reuschel & Co. was founded in 1947.
 It has been part of the Dresdner Bank AG Group since 1970 and joined the Allianz Group in 2001.
+It was acquired in 2010 by Donner & Reuschel.

 In its business operations, Bankhaus Reuschel & Co. traditionally has focused on servicing middle market corporate customers and wealthy private clients.

-The company has its head office in Munich, Germany and provides private customers with relevant advice on asset management issues.
+The company has its head office in Munich, Germany.
+It provides private customers with relevant advice on asset management issues.
 This includes asset management, financing schemes, real estate, insurance, investment research, and family office services.